ytmytm/plus4-tcbm2sd/UserManual.md

 Description: Fast load consecutive sectors starting with initial track and sector.
 The transfer will not stop until number of blocks is exhausted.
 That parameter must be equal to 1 or more.
 This works only within disk images.
 You will get as many sectors as needed, they will be read from following tracks if necessary (just like the data is arranged within disk image file).

-The example code for block read and write can be found in [loader/block-rw.asm](loader/block-rw.asm).
+The example code for both block read and save can be found in [loader/block-rw.asm](loader/block-rw.asm).
 This is a simple utility that can load a single sector (directory header) to screen ram (`$0C00`) and the buffer (`$2000`) or write data from the buffer into the directory header.

 There is also GEOS TCBM2SD driver that reads and writes single sectors.